danielwertheim/mynatsclient/README.md

 install-package MyNatsClient.Encodings.Protobuf
 ```

-This gives you a `ProtobufEncoding` and some pre-made extension methods under `MyNatsClient.Encodings.Protobuf.Extensions`
+This gives you a `ProtobufEncoding` and some pre-made extension methods under `MyNatsClient.Encodings.Protobuf`

 ## Pub-Sub sample
 Simple pub-sub sample showing one client that publishes and one that subscribes.
 This can of course be the same client and you can also have more clients subscribing etc.